sibytes/yetl.io/docs/tutorial/gettingstarted.md

 print(results)
 ```

 Execute the pipeline by hitting F5.
 The pipeline will run and reload all periods data overwriting the data that was there.
 You can check the result in pyspark.

+Pay particular attention to the `_timeslice` metadata.
+Even though we executed the pipeline with wildcards yetl is smart enough to get the `_timeslice` value correct for the given data that was loaded.
+This is because this property in the configuration `yetl.metadata.timeslice: timeslice_file_date_format` tells yetl to shred the timeslice value from the date provided in the filename rather than get it from the Timeslice that was submitted.

 ```sh